 What other Effects Should I Consider When Deciding Whether and When to Drink Alcohol and breastfeeding?

 Depending on how much you drink, in addition to the effects on your milk production and ejection reflex, you can expect some degree of other products on yourself.

 Alcohol produces sedative effects as well as some stimulant effects.
 There is some evidence that suggests that people who are currently lactating may metabolize alcohol more quickly than non-lactating people.
 There is clear evidence that eating food while consuming alcohol also reduces blood alcohol levels after consumption.
 Drinking alcohol on an empty stomach increases the effects of alcohol on prolactin and oxytocin and your body.
 You should not sleep with your baby if you drink alcohol, as your natural reflexes have been impaired.

-At We Level Up Treatment Center provides world-class care with round-the-clock medical professionals available to help you cope.
+The We Level Up treatment centers provide world-class care with round-the-clock medical professionals available to help you cope.
 We work as an integrated team providing information about alcohol and breastfeeding and other aspects of treatment.
 Make this your opportunity to reclaim your life.
 Call today to speak with one of our treatment specialists.
 Our specialists know what you are going through and will answer any of your questions.

 Your call is private and confidential, and there is never any obligation.

 Experience Transformative Recovery at the We Level Up Treatment Center.

 See our authentic success stories.
 Get inspired.
 Get the help you deserve.